shilohliu0810/hw3/README.md

-# Smart Calendar - AI-Powered Time Management
+# schoova - AI-Powered Time Management

 A prototype calendar application that integrates with Google Calendar and provides AI-powered time blocking suggestions with social features for activity tracking and sharing.